 - Be aware of common myths regarding marital property division.

 - Pay attention to the red flags discussed earlier.

 - Be aware of marital assets that are easier to hide and common assets that are hidden or overlooked during divorce.

-- Have financial documentation, hire third-party appraisers to value marital assets, and use informal and formal discovery processes when in your best interests.
+- Have financial documentation, hire third-party appraisers to value marital assets

-- Get yourself a divorce attorney, who specializes in family law.
+- Get an attorney, particularly one who specializes in family law.

 Hands down, the best thing you can do if you believe your spouse is hiding assets from you, is to hire a divorce attorney.
-Not only will a divorce attorney know what to look for (and where, for that matter), but s/he will know how to uncover and prove hidden assets with your best interests in mind.
+Not only will a divorce attorney know what to look for, but he or she will know how to uncover and prove hidden assets.

-Unbelievable as it may seem (given the stereotypes and portrayal of attorneys in popular media) you’re actually at the greatest risk for your spouse hiding assets from you when you or your spouse is not represented by a divorce attorney.
-Because although rarely portrayed in movies and TV, attorneys are held to a strict set of ethical rules.
+Unbelievable as it may seem, you’re actually at a greater risk of your spouse hiding assets when you or your spouse is not represented by an attorney because attorneys are held to a strict set of ethical rules.

 Such ethical rules include honesty and candor with the court in all legal matters.
-Therefore, many attorneys, rightfully so, are not going to be willing to risk their license, career, livelihood, etc… to help one client hide assets from his/her spouse when there has been a discovery request.
+Therefore, many attorneys, rightfully so, will not risk their license, career, livelihood, etc… to help one client hide assets from his or her spouse when there has been a discovery request.